schlessinger-lab/sGES-figures/README.md

 `scripts/autoencoder` scripts to train autoencoder models and output reconstruction errors for test data from GES or sGES data

 `utilities/` simple shell scripts to run strucutural signatures on GTEX and ARCHS4 data

+`figures/data` generated data that is analyzed by the scripts

 ### Dependancies